emanuelemessina/cmake-git-versioning/README.md

 # cmake-git-versioning
-Auto update a CMake project version from Git tags.
+A CMake module to auto update the project version numbers from Git tags.

 <br>